jay-weeks/jay-weeks.github.io/_pages/agu_presentation.md

 ### Field-Level Emissions

-The modeling system first predicted annual greenhouse gas emissions at the field-level.
-While interesting, the individual predictions themselves are likely not the most accurate given the coarse resolution of data available via satellite for any given field.
+The first step in developing a regional-scale emissions estimate system was to build machine learning models that predicted annual greenhouse gas emissions at the field-level.
+Because detailed information about each field is not publicly available, training these models relied heavily on fusing satellite imagery and published information with private data collected from individual farmers.
+As a result, while interesting to look at, the individual predictions themselves are likely not the most accurate given the coarse resolution of widely available data.
 However, these predictions serve as the foundation for meaningful interpretation of trends at scale and provide flexibility to aggregate information based on business needs and not according to arbitrary political boundaries (e.g., counties, states).

 <p align="center">
     <a href="/images/agu_2023/agu_2023_field_emissions.png">